stokarenko/it-duel-2016/README.md

 * Fix message on timeout, the problem is not solved in this case ))
 * Fix verbose output
 * Discover the remaining pathological cases
+* Move API URL and token to config file

 MIT License.
 Copyright (c) 2015 Sergey Tokarenko, Dmitriy Kiriyenko, Alexey Kudryashov.